Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L04_Working_With_Data.md

 9. Set the **Items** Property to the snippet below.
-This snippet will filter the Knowledge Assessment records and the list will show only the active records with Start Date in the past and End Date in the future.
-Note: if you type this instead of pasting it you will see how the editor helps you build expressions.
+This snippet will filter the Knowledge Assessment records and the list will show only the active records with Start Date in the past and End Date in the future. *Note:* if you type this instead of pasting it, you will see how the editor helps you build expressions.

     Filter('Knowledge Assessments', (Status = 'Status (Knowledge Assessments)'.Active && 'Start Date' <= Today() && 'End Date' >= Today()))